abulka/lcodemaps/README.md

 For each box, first list attributes and methods in the traditional UML way, with a dividing line between them - let's call this the summary view.
-Then append extra compartements within the box for each method we are interested in expanding upon with code detail and text narrative.
+Then append extra compartments within the box for each method we are interested in expanding upon with code detail and text narrative.
 Any methods which are expanded, should be bolded in the UML summary view of methods, so that the reader knows there is more detail below.